What is CAPM?

-Below is a short video explanation of how the Capital Asset Pricing Model works and why it’s important for financial modeling and valuation in corporate finance.
+Below is a short video explanation of how the Capital Asset Pricing Model works and its importance for financial modeling and valuation in corporate finance.
 To learn more, check out CFI’s Financial Analyst Courses.

 Why CAPM is Important

-The CAPM formula is widely used in the finance industry by various professions such as investment bankers, financial analysts, and accountants.
-It is an integral part of the weighted average cost of capital (WACC) as CAPM calculates the cost of equity.
+The CAPM formula is widely used in the finance industry.
+It is vital in calculating the weighted average cost of capital (WACC), as CAPM computes the cost of equity.